-The portfolio's investment universe is the iBoxx Euro Corporates Overall and the ICE BofA Euro high-yield; portfolio securities not included in these indices will be added to the initial universe.
+The portfolio's investment universe is the iBoxx Euro Corporates Overall and the ICE BofA Euro High Yield.
 The Management Company may select securities which are not included in the benchmarks that make up its investment universe.
-However, it will ensure that the benchmarks chosen provide an appropriate basis of comparison for the sub-fund's ESG credentials.
+However, it will ensure that the benchmarks chosen provide an appropriate basis of comparison for the subfund's ESG credentials.